Tirana

 City Introduction

-For decades, the Albanian capital of Tirana was one of Europe’s most closed and inaccessible cities for tourists.
+Tirana is the capital of Albania and for decades, it was one of Europe’s most closed and inaccessible cities for tourists.
 Today it is almost the other way around when you think of exploring the sights and neighborhoods and in the meeting with the friendly people of Albania.

 Tirana is a city created through centuries of diverse construction from a variety of rulers and the culture and style of leaders.
 The 13th century Justinian Fort once formed the center of the city, which has since been influenced by not least the Ottoman Empire, Italy and the special Albanian communism.